 Types of Real Estate Investment

 A real estate investment trust (REIT) is for investors seeking portfolio exposure to real estate without committing to a classical purchase of the real estate.
 A REIT is when a corporation (or trust) utilizes money from investors to buy and run the real estate.
-REITs, like other individual stocks, are traded on the main markets.
+You can trade REITs, like other individual stocks, on the main markets.
 To keep its REIT designation, a firm must pay out 90 percent of its taxable income in dividends.
 REITs avoid corporate income tax by doing so, whereas a typical corporation would be taxed on its profits and then have to determine whether or not to distribute its after-tax gains as dividends.

 Like normal dividend-paying equities, REITs are a smart investment for stock market investors seeking consistent income.
 In comparison to the other kinds of real estate investment, REITs provide investors with access to nonresidential ventures, such as malls or office buildings, that are often inaccessible to individual investors.
 More significantly, because they are exchange-traded trusts, REITs are extremely liquid.
 To explain differently, you won’t need a realtor or a title transfer to cash out your investments.
 REITs are a more structured type of real estate investment trust.